kwabenasapong/openpldoc/manual/source/web_remote.rst

 will use with the web browser.
 You can find these instructions and settings
 here: :ref:`remote_tab`.

-Open your favorite web browser and type in the Remote URL you found in :ref:`remote_tab`.
-For this example we will use \http://192.168.0.101:4316 and then press the :kbd:`Enter` key.
-You will be presented with the home page of the OpenLP Remote.
+Open a web browser, type in the Remote URL you found in :ref:`remote_tab` and press the :kbd:`Enter` key.
+For this example we will use
+\http://192.168.0.101:4316.
+You will then be presented with the home page of the OpenLP Remote.

 .. image:: pics/web_remote_start.png